US STOCKS-S&P 500 erases early losses to end flat; energy, tech up

 its October 15 low," said Adam Sarhan, chief executive of Sarhan

 Capital in New York.
-"Less than two months ago we were flat for
+"Less than two moths ago we were flat for

 the year, so investors are hypersensitive to potential